Skip to main content

 • Code of Ethics for Professional Accountants

-Ethical requirements for Registered Auditors (RAs) are set by the Independent Regulatory Board for Auditors (IRBA) in accordance with the Auditing Profession Act of 2005.
-The South African Institute of Chartered Accountants (SAICA) reports that in 2010, the IRBA adopted the IESBA Code of Ethics as the IRBA Code of Professional Conduct for Auditors (the IRBA Code) with additional requirements for auditors in South Africa.
-IRBA has adopted the revisions and restructuring issued in the 2018 International Code of Ethics.
-SAICA notes that modifications are made to the IESBA Code only to address local issues not specified in the IESBA Code.
+Ethical requirements for Registered Auditors (RAs) in South Africa are established by the Independent Regulatory Board for Auditors (IRBA) in accordance with the Auditing Profession Act of 2005.
+In 2010, the IRBA adopted the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA) as the IRBA Code of Professional Conduct for Auditors, with certain additional provisions addressing local regulatory requirements.
+The IRBA has subsequently adopted revisions to the Code, including the restructuring issued in 2018.

-The South African Institute of Chartered Accountants (SAICA) is responsible for setting ethical requirements for its members.
-SAICA adopts the IESBA Code of Ethics as issued as the SAICA Code of Ethics.
-SAICA states that it may modify its Code for local contexts but does not change any of the requirements of the IESBA Code.
-SAICA also reported that its Code is consistent with the IRBA Code.
-SAICA members who are RAs must comply with both Codes.
+Professional accountants who are not Registered Auditors are subject to ethical requirements established by their respective professional accountancy organizations (PAOs).
+The South African Institute of Chartered Accountants (SAICA) adopts the IESBA Code as the SAICA Code of Ethics, with limited modifications to address local regulatory matters.
+SAICA indicates that these modifications do not alter the underlying requirements of the IESBA Code and that its Code is consistent with the IRBA Code.
+SAICA members who are Registered Auditors must comply with both codes.

 Current Status: Partially Adopted